About the Conference

 Intensive Institute on Science Fiction

-Literature and the two advanced "Repeat Offenders" writing workshops
+Adult Writing Workshop, and two advanced "Repeat Offenders" writing workshops

 Transportation from MCI Airport

 This year's Conference returns to Lawrence, a lovely college town centrally located in the US, which means you can easily get there